oracle/oracle-database-operator/docs/privateai/deploy_privateai_multi_model_https_internallb_remove_model.md

 In this example, an existing AI Model is removed from the existing PrivateAI deployment.

-1. Use the below command to edit the configmap used by the existing PrivateAI Deployment to removew an existing AI Model:
+1. Use the following command to edit the configmap used by the existing PrivateAI Deployment to removew an existing AI Model:

     ```sh
     kubectl edit configmap multiconfigjson -n pai
     ```

-2. Wait for few minutes and you should see configmap updated inside the Pod.
-You can verify that using file `/privateai/config/config.json` inside the Pod.
+2. Wait for few minutes.
+You should see the configmap updated inside the Pod.
+You can verify that by using file `/privateai/config/config.json` inside the Pod.

     ```sh
     kubectl exec -i -t pod/pai-sample-699b88cdb-5h9bq -n pai /bin/bash